Skip to main content

 Probate costs include attorney fees, executor fees, court filing fees, bond premiums, publication costs, and potentially appraiser fees.
 These typically total 3-8% of your estate value and are paid before your heirs receive their inheritance.

 For smaller estates, a will may be more affordable upfront.
 For estates over $100,000, a trust often saves money overall by avoiding probate.
-This calculator shows both options so you can compare.
+Use our Trust vs. Will comparison to see which is right for your situation, or compare trust costs with our Trust Cost Calculator.

 Document costs vary by provider type (online vs attorney) and complexity.
 Probate costs vary by state - some states have statutory fee schedules while others allow reasonable hourly billing.